TheRubick/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
 <summary>True or False?
-Memory is a compressible resource, meaning that when a container reach the memory limit, it will keep running</summary><br><b>
+Memory is a compressible resource, meaning that when a container reach the memory limit, it will keep running :grey_exclamation: </summary><br><b>

 False.
 CPU is a compressible resource while memory is a non compressible resource - once a container reached the memory limit, it will be terminated.
 </b></details>